berick/Presentations/Evergreen-2024/redis-and-beyond.md

 > other languages, how confident do you feel that your team's Rust code is
 > correct?"

+---

+# On Google migrating C++ and Go to Rust

 > The answer, Bergstrom said, was 85 percent.

 > "That is a massive number," he said.
 "I could not get 85 percent of this
 > room to agree that we like M&M's.
 Eight-five percent of people believe
 > that their Rust code is more likely to be correct than the other code